matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 - An indicator that it wants to use protocol `device_authorization_grant`
 - The `verification_uri`
 - The `verification_uri_complete`, if present
-- The device ID it will be using, which MUST equal the unpadded base64-encoded form of the Curve25519 identity key of the new device
+- The device ID it will be using, which MUST equal the unpadded base64-encoded form of the public part of the Curve25519 identity key that the new device has generated
 - A proof of ownership of the device ID, which is a base64-encoded form of the proof described below

-The new device then proves it controls the private key to which it previously committed.
-It does this by doing an ECDH between the committed-to identity key and the other device's secure channel ephemeral key to derive a shared secret, which is used to construct a proof of ownership based on HMAC-SHA256.
-Due to the properties of ECDH, the other device knows that the new device can only do this if it possesses the private part of the committed-to identity key.
+The new device proves it controls the Curve25519 key - with public part `Ip` and private part `Is` - by doing an ECDH between the private part of the Curve25519 identity key and the other device's secure channel ephemeral public key (`Ep` ) to derive a shared secret.  `Ep` equates to either `Gp` or `Sp` from the secure channel set up depending on which device did the QR code scanning.
+This derived secret is then used to to construct a proof of ownership based on HMAC-SHA256.
+Due to the properties of ECDH, the existing device knows that the new device can only do this if it possesses the private part of the Curve25519 identity key.

 TODO: a paragraph to say why we do this